normanboettcher/BotPilot/documentation/bot-pilot-arc42-doc.md

 in its configuration.
 Instead, the application can request them from Vault at runtime.
 Further, a strict TTL bound ensures that the credentials are only valid for a short time.

+### Security Characteristics

+These aspects should be considered when implementing new or refactoring new features:

+- No static database credentials are stored
+- Vault tokens are short-lived and scoped by policy
+- Database users are dynamically created and revoked
+- Compromised credentials have limited blast radius
+- Root credentials never leave Vault

 ## \<Runtime Scenario 2\>